Dotneteer/spectrum-dotnet-engine/book/machine/keyboard-device.md

 You read a value bit 1 on its associated data line when a key is not pressed.
 To sense a pressed key, you issue an `IN` statement that puts a zero bit on the address line of the button, and the code checks the appropriate bit of the data read back.

+## Keyboard Implementation Source Code Files

+- `Abstractions/IKeyboardDevice.cs`: An abstract definition of the device that implements the keyboard functionality.
+- `Abstractions/SpectrumKeyCode.cs`: An enumerated type to define the 40 physical keys of the ZX Spectrum's keyboard matrix.
+- `Machines/KeyboardDevice.cs`: The class that implements the keyboard functionality.

 ## The `IKeyboardDevice` interface

 The `IKeyboardDevice` interface describes the operations to emulate the behavior of the keyboard: